meghanministri/School_District_Analysis/README.md

 ## Results
 ### How are the school and district summaries affected?
 The school and district summaries are mostly unchanged with the replacement of the ninth grade scores.
 The percentages for Thomas High School changed but replacing the ninth-graders’ math and reading scores did not cause Thomas High School to move up in ranking.
-How does replacing the ninth-grade scores affect the following:

 ### How does replacing the ninth-grade scores affect the following: